Wondering what vegetarians and vegans eat for breakfast or just need some quick vegan breakfast ideas for busy weekdays and school days?

 - Instead of the usual “milk and cereal” routine, try experimenting with vanilla rice milk, almond milk, or vanilla soymilk.
 Because these non-dairy milks are already sweet, your little ones may be enticed to trade in their “Chocolate Frosted Sugar Bombs” (the cereal of choice for my favorite comic book character) for something a bit more nutritious.
 If you avoid all animal products, be sure you find a vegan cereal.
 Or, instead of cereal, try some crunchy granola with soy yogurt.

-- Think outside the box – cereal box, that is.
+- Think outside the box–cereal box, that is.
 Who says that breakfast has to consist of bacon and eggs, cereal and milk, or pancakes?
 Expand your breakfast options by including foods that you wouldn't normally think of eating for breakfast.
 A simple stir-fry with plenty of veggies can be a great breakfast, or, try chowing down on some leftover quinoa or leftover rice.
 Just re-heat and heat.

 - Flour tortillas are your friend.
 They can be spread with peanut butter and jelly for a kid-approved wrap, or stuffed with hummus or baba ganoush, veggies, and lettuce for a quick wrap.
-I like to keep vegetarian deli slices on hand to toss into a flour tortilla as well.
+Try to keep vegetarian deli slices on hand to toss into a flour tortilla as well.
 Wraps are much easier to munch on the run than a traditional sandwich with bread.
 Or, make a breakfast burrito!
 If you've got a can of beans, some salsa and maybe some soy cheese on hand, you've got the makings for a breakfast burrito.
 If you've got ten minutes or so to spare, you can also stuff a tortilla with tofu scramble to eat on the run.

 - Pre-made breakfast cookies or breakfast bars are great to keep on hand and can last several days in the refrigerator.